 The highest performing classrooms I’ve witnessed are ones in which the adults have built a mutualistic relationship with clear communication, expectations for professionalism, an openness to learn from each other, and agreements regarding the functions of each role.
 This mutualism can be learned!

 Related Read: Montessori Assessment Tools & Resources

 Support staff in Montessori environments are often called upon to overview the environment.
 This means supervising the children, redirecting children only when needed, maintaining the cleanliness and order of the classroom, and attending to the many chores that surround supporting young children in group settings.

 Training assistants can cover an understanding of the scope and sequence of the materials, the importance of the environment, the importance of the quality of their interactions with the children, and their role as an assistant in meeting the teacher’s needs.
 Such training will ensure they’re better equipped to help the dominant hand pour the water!

 What Does Training Montessori Assistants Look Like?

-I have a broad perspective as a learner, mentor teacher, and trainer of support staff who work with toddlers through elementary ages.
+I have a broad perspective as a learner, mentor teacher, and trainer of support staff who works with toddlers through elementary ages.
 What have I learned?
-Optimal learning for adults dictates there are multiple modes, such as a guided mentorship and professional development outside of the workplace.
+Optimal learning for adults dictates there are multiple modes, such as guided mentorship and professional development outside of the workplace.